-The Akron Touchdown Foundation sends out best wishes for all the Fall sports teams and coaches in the three county area.
+The Akron Touchdown Foundation sends our best wishes for all the Fall sports teams and coaches in the three county area.
 We look forward to you representing the Akron area well.
-We will be honoring stellar efforts and accomplishments at our Fall Banquet of Champions on Monday, January 8, 2018.
+We will be honoring stellar efforts and accomplishments at our Fall Sports Banquet of Champions on January 13, 2020, at 6: 00 p.m.

 What is the Touchdown Club?